 Erëblina Elezaj is specialized in poverty measurement analysis and social policy design and financing.
-She joined EPRI as a research fellow in June 2016.
+She joined SPRI as a research fellow in June 2016.
 Her professional experience includes working as a social policy research analyst at UNICEF’s Office of Research, research analyst and team coordinator of the Policy, Research, Gender and Communication Unit at the UNDP Kosovo country office, and research consultant for various international development agencies and civil society organizations in Kosovo.

-Erëblina holds an MSc in Public Policy and Human Development with specialization on Social Policy Financing from University of Maastricht and is currently doing a PhD at the University of Tilburg on the impact of remittances on poverty, inequality, human capital development and women’s participation in the labour market.
+Erëblina holds an MSc in Public Policy and Human Development with a specialization on Social Policy Financing from University of Maastricht and is currently pursuing a PhD at the University of Tilburg focused on the impact of remittances on poverty, inequality, human capital development and women’s participation in the labour market.
 She is fluent in Albanian, English and Serbian, and takes a special interest in open data for accountable and transparent governance.